YueGroup/yuegroup.github.io/_pages/research.md

     <div class="research-section">
       <div class="research-content">
       <h4 style="color: #E2C8A8;"><strong>Engineering Functional Materials</strong></h4>
 <p style="text-align: justify; font-size: 17px;">Designing better materials can often feel like a game of whack-a-mole.
 Improving activity may reduce stability, increasing selectivity may decrease conversion, and small changes in composition can lead to dramatically different behavior.
-Our group studies the atomic and electronic origins of these tradeoffs and looks for opportunities to break them.
+Our group studies the molecular and electronic origins of these tradeoffs and looks for opportunities to break them.
 We use these insights to guide the forward design of heterogeneous catalysts, 2D materials, and other functional materials for energy and sustainability applications. </p>
       </div>
       <img src="{{ site.url }}{{ site.baseurl }}/images/research2.png" alt="Research 2" style="max-width: 450px;  margin-left: 30px;" />
     </div>